braineatingmachines/braineatingmachines.github.io/remote.md

 If a sibling joins, the fees is $160 for them (limit 1).
 Each sibling will have to get their own computer for the lab.

-> These are online pricing only, once post COVID-19 normalcy resumes, prices will revert back to regular prices.
+> This is COVID-19 pricing.
+Once normalcy resumes, we will revert fees back to regular pricing from the next sessions.

 ## FAQ